Tag: Django

 def __str__(self):

-python manage.py makemigrations core
+python manage.py makemigrations blog

 python manage.py migrate